Growth Strategy Framework: How to Structure Growth Cases

 How does the Ansoff Matrix apply to growth cases?

 The Ansoff Matrix (Igor Ansoff, Harvard Business Review, 1957) maps growth by product and market dimensions.
-It is the cleanest way to communicate risk trade-offs to your interviewer.
+It is the cleanest way to communicate risk trade-offs to your interviewer, and the best fit when the case is a product-market choice (new menu items vs new stores) rather than a build-vs-buy choice (where organic vs inorganic fits better).

 Market penetration